Pulling Mussels (from the Shell): Critical reception

 "Pulling Mussels" received positive reviews from music critics.
 It has been variously described as "a timeless cult classic", "a brilliant slice of pop genius", "a pop classic of the new wave era", and "a piece of pop mastery".
 In 2007, Anna Borg wrote, "The build up before the chorus always gets me, even 25 years later."
 AllMusic's Stephen Thomas Erlewine described the song as "a vivid portrait of a seaside vacation where Difford's vignettes are made all the more vivid by Tilbrook's bright, invigorating pop."
 Cash Box called it "one of the most refreshing pop tunes to come out in some time."
 Record World called it a "challenging yet totally consumable pop-rock [tune]...with stunning guitar/keyboard breaks."
 It is regarded as one of Squeeze's catchiest songs.

 Chart performance

 The single debuted on the UK chart at No. 52 on 10 May 1980.
 It stayed on the chart for six weeks, peaking at No. 44 on 24 May.

 Though the song did not chart in the United States, it became a hit on the country's college radio stations and in new wave clubs.

 Live performances

-"Pulling Mussels" is a "crowd favourite" at Squeeze concerts, and as of September 2020, it is the band's most played song in concert.
+"Pulling Mussels" is a "crowd favorite" at Squeeze concerts, and as of September 2020, it is the band's most played song in concert.
 The band performed the song on Saturday Night Live on 20 November 1982.
 In 2001, it was the finale of a Glenn Tilbrook show in Cambridge, Massachusetts, United States.
 Squeeze performed "Pulling Mussels" as their encore on their 2010 tour.